ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/types/README.md

 **IMPORTANT**: Databricks endpoints do not support the `parallel_tool_calls` parameter.
 This parameter has been intentionally excluded from the Databricks type definitions, and using it will cause errors.

+**IMPORTANT**: Databricks endpoints also do not support the `extra_body` parameter.
+Parameters must be placed at the root level of the request.
+Our implementation handles this by extracting contents from `extra_body` and placing them at the root level using type assertion.

 ## Directory Structure

 ```